 The Instrument Flight Rating (IFR) is your second step in aviation.
-The ability to fly at night or in poor weather opens many opportunities for longer and more varied flights.
+The ability to fly through the clouds, at night, and in poor weather opens many opportunities for longer and more varied flights.
 The knowledge gained from being able to fly an aircraft solely with instruments adds confidence and ability to your growing experience.
 This training will make you a strong and more confident pilot.

 Students must have 17 years old with a Private Pilot Certificate